Shaikateeqahmed/Triveous_CompanyAssignment/ReadMe.md

 > POST /product

-- if Admin provides a provides Title, Price, Description, Availability, CategoryID then serve will store the data.
+- if Admin provides a Title, Price, Description, Availability, CategoryID then serve will store the data.

 - Admin will get the following response
    - 200 as Response, if admin post product successfully.